The Total Rank Conjecture in Characteristic Two: Introduction

 \section{Introduction}

 The ``Rank Conjectures'' are a collection of related conjectures in algebra and topology.
 On the algebraic side, they refer to conjectural lower bounds on the ranks of the free modules occurring in certain types of chain complexes.
-On the topological side they refer to conjectural lower bounds on the ranks of the cohomology of spaces that admit free group actions.
+On the topological side, they refer to conjectural lower bounds on the ranks of the cohomology of spaces that admit free group actions.
 For an instance of the latter, Carlsson conjectures \cite{carlsson1986free} that if an elementary abelian $2$-group of rank $n$ acts freely and cellularly on a CW complex $X$, then the sum of the ranks of the $\Z/2$-homology of $X$ must be at least $2^n$ --- in other words, the larger the group that acts (freely), the larger the homology must be.

 This paper focuses mostly on the algebraic rank conjectures, although we do discuss Carlsson's conjecture in Section \ref{sec:Carlsson} below.
-Let $(R,\fm , k )$ be a local ring and $M$ a finitely generated $R$-module.
-The motto is that ``the larger the codimension of $M$, the more relations that $M$ must have''.
-In detail, a presentation of $M$ is given by a right exact sequence $R^{\beta_1} \to R^{\beta_0} \to M \to 0$, with $\beta_0$ equal to the number of generators and $\beta_1$ equal to the number of relations.
+Informally, such rank conjectures may be interpreted as saying that modules with large codimension must have more relations than modules with smaller codimension.
+In detail, over a local ring $(R , \fm , k)$ a minimal presentation of an $R$-module $M$ is given by a right exact sequence $R^{\beta_1} \to R^{\beta_0} \to M \to 0$, with $\beta_0$ equal to the number of generators and $\beta_1$ equal to the number of relations.
 It can be shown that $\beta_1 \geq \codim_R(M) := \height(\ann_R(M))$.
-In other words, the minimal number of generators of the first syzygy of $M$ is at least its codimension.
-The Buchsbaum-Eisenbud-Horrocks (BEH) Conjecture posits that this phenomenon persists as one takes higher syzygies:
+In other words, the minimal number of generators of the first syzygy of $M$ is at least its codimension; indeed, this bound is sharp since the quotient $M = R/(a_1 , \dots , a_d)$ by a regular sequence $a_1 , \dots ,a_d$ achieves equality for this lower bound.
+The Buchsbaum-Eisenbud-Horrocks (BEH) Conjecture posits that this case in fact has the smallest possible number of relations for a fixed codimension:

 \begin{conj}[BEH Conjecture] Let $R$ be a commutative Noetherian ring with connected spectrum and $M$ any nonzero $R$-module of finite projective dimension.
 Then for any projective resolution

 of $M$, there is an inequality